 Tinto Red Gin is the first red gin ever produced.
 It’s made in Portugal and has over 14 botanicals and a slightly sweet and sour taste.
 It’s totally unique and decidedly delicious.

 Thanks to Patrick, a Czech friend, who got me on to this when he brought a bottle round as a gift.
 You can’t go far wrong with Beefeater 24,. a luxury super premium gin.

 It’s macerated for 24 hours before distillation, hence the name and it’s incredibly smooth.
 Botanicals include grapefruit, Japanese Sencha and Chinese Green Tea.
 The bottle is pretty with curlicues and flourishes.
 I use the empty ones for bottling up my home-made blackberry vodka.

 You buy find Beefeater 24 in most supermarkets available or in Duty-Free.

 Hendrick’s is easily my favourite for a summertime gin and tonic.
 With hints of rose and cucumber it’s a little lighter on the juniper and incredibly refreshing.
 Not to be served with lemon or lime – a Hendrick’s demands a long, swirling spiral of cucumber and lots of ice.

 Martin Miller’s Reformed Gin

-I first sipped Martin Miller’s Reformed is a zesty gin made with lemon and lime oils, the usual botanicals and blended with Icelandic water.
-We had this served with orange zest and liquorice which was delicious or you could use grapefruit zest.
+Martin Miller’s Reformed is a zesty gin made with lemon and lime oils, the usual botanicals, and blended with Icelandic water.
+We had this served with orange zest and liquorice which was delicious.
+You could just use grapefruit zest.